LucHermitte/vim-compil-hints/README.md

    when supported by Vim.
  * Works out of the box in synchronous and asynchronous compilation and grepping.
-IOW, asynchronous compilation plugins don't require to do anything to update the ign placed by compil-hints.
+IOW, asynchronous compilation plugins don't require to do anything to update the signs placed by compil-hints.
  * Multiple issues happening on a same line are merged together, the highest error level is kept (_error_ > _warning_ > _note_ > _context_), even when
    compilation/grep is asynchronous.